Ezo salamander: Habitat and Distribution

 The Ezo Salamander lives in alpine forests and grasslands only on the island of Hokkaido, and is not found on any of the surrounding islands.

 The Ezo salamander likely migrated to the island of Hokkaido from continental Eurasia via land bridges.
 These bridges connected the two regions until the end of the last glacial period, approximately 10,000 years ago.
 The divergence of H. retardatus vastly predates this migration, occurring between 14 and 18 million years ago.
 This time frame encompasses parts of the Miocene, Pliocene, and Pleistocene epochs, where the Japanese archipelago first rose from the Pacific Ocean.

 Population Structure, Speciation, and Phylogeny

-Geographically separated populations of H. retardatus showcase significant differences in morphology, with some individuals of the Obihiro-shi population in eastern Hokkaido displaying larger adult body size as well as larger egg sac size and diameter.
-These differences in size have compelled some researchers to tentatively separate the species into “large” and “common” morphs.
+Geographically separated populations of H. retardatus show significant differences in morphology, with some individuals of the Obihiro-shi population in eastern Hokkaido displaying larger adult body size as well as larger egg sac size and diameter.
+These differences in size have compelled some researchers to tentatively separate the species into "large" and "common" morphs.
 Despite the visual morphological difference between large and common types, they are not genetically distinct enough to be separated by taxonomic rank.
 Morphological differences between H. retardatus individuals may be attributable to inducible defenses of their prey and the prevalence of cannibalism between larvae of the species.